-Students suffering from acute illness or injury requiring more than minor first aid treatment are taken to the emergency room of the Rutherford Hospital, Inc. The student is responsible for all costs incurred in such treatment.
+Students suffering from acute illness or injury requiring more than minor first aid are asked to seek medical treatment.
+The student is responsible for all costs incurred in such treatment.

 Students are encouraged to provide themselves with medical insurance to cover illness/injury.
 Insurance covering accidents at the College or en route to or from the College is available.